cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ### <a name="MalcolmConfig"></a> Configuration

 The first time the Malcolm base operating system boots the **Malcolm Configuration** wizard will start automatically.
-This same configuration script can be run again later by running [`./scripts/install.py --configure`](malcolm-config.md#ConfigAndTuning) from the Malcolm installation directory, or clicking the **Configure Malcolm** 🔳 icon in the top panel.
+This same configuration script can be run again later by running [`./scripts/configure`](malcolm-config.md#ConfigAndTuning) from the Malcolm installation directory, or clicking the **Configure Malcolm** 🔳 icon in the top panel.

 ![Malcolm Configuration on first boot](./images/screenshots/malcolm_first_boot_config.png)

 The [configuration and tuning](malcolm-config.md#ConfigAndTuning) wizard's questions proceed as follows.
 Note that you may not necessarily see every question listed here depending on how you answered earlier questions.
 Usually the default selection is what you'll want to select unless otherwise indicated below.
+The configuration values resulting from these questions are stored in [environment variable files](malcolm-config.md#MalcolmConfigEnvVars) in the `./config` directory.

 * Malcolm processes will run as UID 1000 and GID 1000.
 Is this OK?
     - Docker runs all of its containers as the privileged `root` user by default.
 For better security, Malcolm immediately drops to non-privileged user accounts for executing internal processes wherever possible.
 The `PUID` (**p**rocess **u**ser **ID**) and `PGID` (**p**rocess **g**roup **ID**) environment variables allow Malcolm to map internal non-privileged user accounts to a corresponding [user account](https://en.wikipedia.org/wiki/User_identifier) on the host.